types of migrant

 Read the two texts above and create a list of the main reasons for forced and voluntary migrations in two columns.

-Read pp 16-18 core book.
+Read pp 16-18 core book or pp 42-48 Patterns and Change book.
 Add to your list of causes of migration.

-Colour code the different types of migrant.
-Colour your causes according to the type of migrant.
+Colour code the causes to show the different types of migrant.

 CASE STUDY: euroPEAN MIGRATION CRISIS

 - Research and read about the European migrant crisis

 - Create a timeline of events with associated facts